muhlemmer/gd/README.md

 ## Getting Started

 Before you get started with this scripts, please know that this tools are for expert users only!
 The scrips can mess with you system in ways unimaginable!
 The resulting iso system, by default, is just a BusyBox shell with a few tools.
-This means it is more bear-bones than the gentoo minimal-install cd, and not backup up at all by the gentoo handbook!
+This means it is more bear-bones than the gentoo minimal-install cd, and not backed up at all by the gentoo handbook!
 Do not expect to get any kind of help from the community if you wrecked your system with this scripts!

 ### Prerequisites

 This scripts depends on:
 * Working shell (bash, sh, ash, busybox)
-* Gentoolkit, for equery.
 * Set of kernel sources (by default in /usr/src/linx, settable)
 * Syslinux, used by the kernel's iso generation script